 Collaboration is a critical part of this position.
 This individual will collaborate with colleagues across the AGD, particularly the Director of Meetings.

-- Supervise the work of the Education Department.
-Serve as a mentor and coach and ensure that all work efforts are being directed to achieve the overall goals for the department.
+- Serve as a mentor and coach to the Education Team and ensure that all work efforts are being directed to achieve the overall goals for the department.
 Be a resource for day-to-day activities and ensure that staff is provided with the proper training and resources to be successful, encouraging career opportunities.

-- Strategize and develop a long-range plan for all areas of AGD educational activities with Executive Director and other key internal AGD Team leaders and consultation with appropriate volunteer groups.
+- Strategize and develop a long-range plan for all areas of AGD educational activities with Executive Director, all education Managers and other key internal AGD Team leaders along with consultation with appropriate volunteer groups.
 Oversee and manage all educational content offered through AGD.
 Map education programs to AGD and profession competencies.

 - Direct the development of all educational program activities and the coordination of these programs and services at the AGD.
 Create and implement new non-dues revenue opportunities.
-Oversee the annual meeting education, the Speaker’s Bureau and all other educational initiatives.
+Oversee the annual meeting education and all other live and online educational initiatives.